ppm-manish/KnobControl-pod/README.md

 under the terms specified in the [LICENSE] file.

 We :heart: open source software!

-See [our other supported plugins / SDKs] or [contact us](mailto:manish.kumar@paypermint.in?subject=Help with iOS Integration using CocoaPods) to help you with integrations.
+  [contact here](mailto:manish.kumar@paypermint.in?subject=Help%20with%20iOS%20Integration%20using%20CocoaPods) to help you with integrations.

   [CocoaPods]: http://cocoapods.org
   [contributors]: https://github.com/ppm-manish/KnobControl-pod/graphs/contributors